KB-Ding/Multi-stage-Distillaton-Framework/README.md

 Python 3.6

-pytorch 1.7.1
+PyTorch 1.7.1

 transformers 4.6.0

-For other packages, please refer to requirements.txt
+For other packages, please refer to the requirements.txt.

-## Model zoo
+## Model Zoo

 Coming soon